irisdum/openeo_datasets/README.md

 ## Download the datacubes
 The script located at `src/script/dwnd_cluster.py` enables downloading the data locally.
 Modify paths defined in `config/dwnd.yaml `.
+The download may not be perfect : we recommend checking for incorrectly downloaded file with : `find . -type f -size -50k`

 ### Requirements
 To run this file needs the csv of the different batch_id, this csv is available :
 [https://portal.terrascope.be/reporting](https://portal.terrascope.be/reporting)